 Rob Breisch is our VP of Sales and Marketing and has been with Trillium since 2002 when we were just starting out in Wilsonville, OR.

-Previous to Trillium, Rob served in the Air force as a logistics officer.
-He received his Master’s degree in economics, and is still in the Reserves, teaching at the US Air Force Academy in Colorado Springs.
+Prior to Trillium, Rob served in the active-duty Air Force as a logistics officer.
+During this time, he received his Master’s degree in Economics, and is currently an Air Force Reservist, teaching at the US Air Force Academy in Colorado Springs.

 Rob focuses on working with our customer-facing employees and systems, and our brand.
 Rob enjoys learning about our customers’ specific applications and challenges, as well as finding ways to maintain and enhance the customer experience.